Hidnish/Milestone-Project-2-Kyoto/assets/docs/Testing.md

 - Navbar links were clicked to ensure that smooth scrolling was consistent from top to bottom and vice versa, to each section of the page.
 - Hamburger menu (with navbar links) was tested on mobile devices to ensure it would open and close.
+- Navbar tested to see if it appears and disappears on scroll (function disabled on mobile and Safari browser)

 **Home: Images slideshow**